Quantum Computing Education in Latin America: Experiences and Strategies: Methodology

-II.
-QT Hardware and Software Engineering (Target level: \circledAa{A1} - Awareness) \textit{Objective:} Evaluate the basic understanding of the functionalities of quantum HW/SW components, and the ability to reproduce basic functionalities of a QT facet and follow basic instructions. \textit{Knowledge Assessment (K):} Workshop. \begin{itemize} \item Questions about the basic operation of hardware components (e.g., qubits, quantum gates) and software (basic quantum algorithms). \item Example: ``What is a qubit, and how does it differ from a classical bit? (a) A qubit can represent both 0 and 1 simultaneously (b) A qubit follows classical computing rules." \end{itemize} \textit{Skills Assessment (S):} Guided practice. \begin{itemize} \item Students follow a series of instructions to simulate a basic quantum circuit using a software simulator (e.g., IBM Quantum Experience). \item Example: Guided hands-on programming practice - Circuits, application of quantum gates (Hadamard, NOT). \end{itemize}
+\textit{Objective:} \begin{itemize} \item Evaluate the basic understanding of the functionalities of quantum HW/SW components, and the ability to reproduce basic functionalities of a QT facet and follow basic instructions. \end{itemize} \textit{Knowledge Assessment (K):} Workshop. \begin{itemize} \item Questions about the basic operation of hardware components (e.g., qubits, quantum gates) and software (basic quantum algorithms). \item Example: ``What is a qubit, and how does it differ from a classical bit? (a) A qubit can exist in a superposition of both 0 and 1 states. (b) A qubit follows classical computing rules." \end{itemize} \textit{Skills Assessment (S):} Guided practice. \begin{itemize} \item Students follow a series of instructions to simulate a basic quantum circuit using a software simulator (e.g., Qiskit). \item Example: Guided hands-on programming practice - Circuits, application of quantum gates (Hadamard, Pauli gates). \end{itemize}